 Strange as this may sound to anyone with a head for numbers, budget analysts do not need to be supremely good accountants—they need to be excellent communicators and diplomats.
 Most budget analysts are the gatekeepers of a company’s or government’s budget.
 While they do not dole out the funds, they do help decision-makers select the best use of those funds.
 To do that, budget analysts need more than a solid education—they need to speak and write clearly, listen carefully, and smooth a lot of ruffled feathers.

 Flock Together: Budget Analysts are Vital

 Budget analysts are a small but critical part of the American financial landscape.
-The Bureau of Labor Statistics (BLS) reports that in May, 2014 our country only had around 57,120 budget analysts, with the vast majority working in various governmental agencies.
+The Bureau of Labor Statistics (BLS) reports that in May, 2014 our country had around 57,120 budget analysts, with the vast majority working in various governmental agencies.

-This small flock of talented, hard-working budget analysts is responsible for studying proposed budgets, reporting on the accuracy of the numbers, and describing the impact of projects funded by those budgets.
+This flock of talented, hard-working budget analysts is responsible for studying proposed budgets, reporting on the accuracy of the numbers, and describing the impact of projects funded by those budgets.

 Budget analysts generally work their way up from entry level accounting positions in public and private institutions, taking on more responsibility to perform their jobs: